Logistic map: Before Chaos was named

-Julia and Fatu also recognized chaotic behavior in Julia sets, but because there was no computer graphics at the time, no one followed suit and their research stalled.
+Julia and Fatou also recognized chaotic behavior in Julia sets, but because there was no computer graphics at the time, no one followed suit and their research stalled.
 Research on complex dynamical systems then declined until the late 1970s, and it was not until the appearance of Benoit Mandelbrot and others that the rich dynamical behavior exhibited by maps on the complex plane was noticed.